Parents Guide to Baby Carriers

 The lengths vary from short to long and choosing the length for you is determined by your body size and the carries you’d like to do with the wrap.
 A woven wrap is the most versatile baby carrier and it can be used fro newborn through toddler hood.

-Stretchy wraps are a long piece of fabric (usually comes in one size fits most) that, unlike woven wraps, has stretch to it.
+Stretchy wraps (like this one here) are a long piece of fabric (usually comes in one size fits most) that, unlike woven wraps, has stretch to it.
 It’s similar to t-shirt material and is often used with newborns and young babies.